 Our Day Hospital offers children who require intensive medical and developmental therapy full access to the same physical therapy and rehabilitation services as inpatients without requiring overnight hospitalization.
 Children receive intensive therapy during weekdays and return home each evening.

 Our pain rehabilitation program is designed for children and adolescents whose chronic pain interferes with their normal activities.
 The two-part, three-week program consists of inpatient and day hospital components.
-The interdisciplinary program takes a rehabilitative approach to helping children accept and manage their manage their pain and to restore daily activities.
+The interdisciplinary program takes a rehabilitative approach to helping children accept and manage their pain and to restore daily activities.
 Our program is the first and only pain rehabilitation program to receive accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF).

 A physiatrist, along with physical and occupational therapists, assess the child’s seating, wheelchair and mobility needs.
 They assist children who require adaptive equipment to improve their positioning and mobility and promote functional independence.